amaya-j/Project1/Amaya_Joshi_README.md

 ## Known Issues
 `Memory Usage in Merge Sort`: While functional, Merge Sort consumes a significant amount of memory when sorting large input sizes due to the additional memory allocations made for the left and right halves.
 Optimizing memory usage could be a future improvement.
-Performance of Quicksort on Small Arrays: Quicksort, while efficient for large inputs, sometimes shows poorer performance on very small arrays compared to Insertion Sort, due to the overhead of recursion and partitioning.
+`Performance of Quicksort on Small Arrays`: Quicksort, while efficient for large inputs, sometimes shows poorer performance on very small arrays compared to Insertion Sort, due to the overhead of recursion and partitioning.

-Additional Information
+## Additional Information
 `Improved Quicksort Pivot Selection`: We chose to implement the median-of-three strategy for pivot selection, where we selected the first, middle, and last elements and used the median of these values as the pivot.
 This reduced the number of comparisons needed to partition the array in some cases.
-Performance Considerations: The C++ std::sort() function was included in the performance tests, and it consistently outperformed our custom implementations due to its optimized hybrid sorting algorithm (which uses IntroSort, a combination of Quicksort, HeapSort, and Insertion Sort).
+`Performance Considerations`: The C++ std::sort() function was included in the performance tests, and it consistently outperformed our custom implementations due to its optimized hybrid sorting algorithm (which uses IntroSort, a combination of Quicksort, HeapSort, and Insertion Sort).
-Analysis

 ## Performance Analysis
 For the performance analysis, we generated random integer sequences of sizes 10, 100, 1,000, 10,000, and 100,000.
 The following graph shows the runtime of each implemented algorithm on the y-axis, with the input size on the x-axis: